AroosaIjaz/AroosaIjaz.github.io/_portfolio/pregnancy.md

 Rather than feeling used, would it be better if I care about your humanity and your bodily autonomy?

+Do you think it is fraud if I am not honest to you?

 The moral of this story: making an educated choice motivated by your own experiences and needs is better than the one you are forced to make in the dark.